uniqpath/connectome/README.md

 ## The Purpose of this LIB

-This small and lean JavaScript library enables:
+This small and lean JavaScript library enables many things.
+Stay tuned for documentation.

-**Encrypted dynamic connections between each two endpoints.**

-When v1.0 is released it will include state management (syncing and updating) over these connections.

 It works transparently between:

 - two node.js processes
 - between in-browser JavaScript and a node.js process

-## Current features (alpha)

-- send and receive json messages
-- RPC calls on javascript objects
-- send and receive files

 All messages and file transfers are encrypted.